-This design piece, simply entitled Community Seating, is a picnic table designed to facilitate community interactions as a reflection of the beautiful community interactions we had in Costa Rica.
+This design piece, titled A Seat at the Table, is a picnic table designed to facilitate community interactions as a reflection of the beautiful community interactions we had in Costa Rica.
 Sharing stories, knowledge, and food with the people of El Cocal and my classmates became a big part of what I loved the most about being in Costa Rica.

 The people of El Cocal reminded me that happiness is not a reflection of the things you own, the money you have, or the amount of success others perceive you to have – we can find happiness in each other and in an appreciation of what you are already so lucky to have.
 This piece is a reflection of this incredible learning experience and what I valued most from our trip; community.